 What are the symptoms of appendicitis?

-Typically the pain becomes worse and worse over 6-24 hours.
+Typically the pain becomes worse and spreads over 6-24 hours.
 It may become severe.
 The pain tends to be sharper if you cough or make any jarring movements.
 The pain may ease a bit if you pull your knees up towards your chest, and may be worse if you push on your tummy or try to move around.
 The lower abdomen is usually tender, particularly in the lower right-hand side.
 You may find that pushing in on this area of your tummy gently with two fingers is very painful.
 Letting go - releasing the two fingers quickly after you push in - is often even more painful (this is called 'rebound tenderness').

 Other symptoms that may occur include the following: